puppetlabs/puppetlabs-docker_platform/README.md

 #####`privileged`

 If set to 'true', the containers become a Docker "privileged container".
-[See Docker documentation for further details.](TODO: link to relevant docs?)
+[See Docker documentation for further details.](https://docs.docker.com/reference/run/#runtime-privilege-linux-capabilities-and-lxc-configuration)

 #####`pull_on_start`

 This pulls a fresh copy of the image from the upstream repo every time the container is started.
 Valid values: 'true', 'false'.
-Default is 'TODO'.
+Default is false.

 #####`depends`